TasnimJamil22/lev2-assignment-7-postgreSQL/README.md

 *Schemas act as separate namespaces, which means it can have multiple tables with the same name in different schemas without causing conflicts.

 **-->Access Control:**

-                     *Schemas allow to set permissions at the schema level.
-                     *It can be controlled which users have access to specific schemas or tables within them *Adding a layer of security and organization for user access.
+*Schemas allow to set permissions at the schema level *It can be controlled which users have access to specific schemas or tables within them *Adding a layer of security and organization for user access.

 **-->Simplifies Data Management:**